Oscar438/RPi-GPS-PPS-StratumOne/README.md

-# RPi-GPS-PPS-StratumOne
+﻿# RPi-GPS-PPS-StratumOne

+The following has been modified to work using ethernet gadget and a rapsberry pi0.
+The original project can be found here: https://github.com/beta-tester/RPi-GPS-PPS-StratumOne

-setup a Raspberry Pi as an Stratum One NTP server. it is a private project i have made for myself. i did not keeped an eye on network security.
+setup a Raspberry Pi 0 as an Stratum One NTP server.

 USE IT AT YOUR OWN RISK

 ### overview schematic:
 ```
                      ╔═══╗       ╔══════╗         ╔══════╗  GPS-Antenna
-                   ──╢ s ║       ║RPi as╟RX───────╢GPS-  ║    ═╪═
+                   ──╢ S ║       ║RPi as╟RX───────╢GPS-  ║    ═╪═
                      ║ w ║       ║NTP-  ╟TX───────╢module║     │
                      ║ i ║       ║server║         ╠═══╗  ║     │
        ╔══════╗      ║ t ╟───eth0╢      ╟GPIO#4───╢PPS║  ╟─────┘